 Vendor-confirmed product mapping.
 Mallory continuously reconciles this list against your asset inventory.

-A vulnerability chained with CVE-2026-32202 by TA422 in targeted attacks; specific technical details are not provided in the content.
+A specific vulnerability referenced only as smaller test material in the exposed lab; no technical details are provided in the content.

 Query your assets running an affected version, and investigate the blast radius.